-Our multidisciplinary team based at the University of Newcastle, Australia combines expertise in image-based dietary assessment methods and nutritional biomarkers with software engineering and machine learning.
+Our multidisciplinary team combines expertise in nutrition and image-based dietary assessment methods with software engineering and machine learning.

 Dr Megan Rollo

 Dr Megan Rollo is Principal Investigator on the VISIDA project.
-Dr Rollo is a Postdoctoral Research Fellow and Senior Lecturer in Nutrition & Dietetics within the University of Newcastle’s School of Health Sciences and Priority Research Centre for Physical Activity and Nutrition.
+Now based at Curtin University, Dr Rollo was previously a Research Fellow in Nutrition & Dietetics within the University of Newcastle’s School of Health Sciences and Priority Research Centre for Physical Activity and Nutrition.
 Her research focuses on the development and evaluation of dietary intake assessment methods, in particular image-based food records, and personalised behavioural nutrition interventions.
 Dr Rollo’s research has a strong inter-disciplinary focus with active collaborations in the areas of software engineering and computer science.